DMVis/DMVis/documentation/components/dynamicaxis.md

 - Type: `number`
 - Default: `$xScales.length`

-Index of last column that is drawn, defaults to last one.
+Index of last column that is drawn.
+Defaults to last column.

 ## customPadding